-Implementation will be measured by determining whether the targets for implementation shown in Table 25 are being met in according to the milestone schedule presented.
+Implementation will be measured by determining whether the targets for implementation shown in Table 30 are being met in according to the milestone schedule presented.
 For both urban and agricultural BMPs, the Watershed Assessment Section of DNREC currently collects this information annually.

 Load reductions for the Upper Chesapeake Bay watersheds are estimated annually by the Chesapeake Bay Program using the Phase 5.3.2 Watershed Model.
 Updates are based on the information provided by DNREC described above.
 For purposes of comparison with TMDL target milestones, this is the most consistent method of estimating reductions, as the same model and input data are used.
-As an alternative for more frequent tracking, DNREC has the ability to generate loads and load reductions through the CAST.
+As an alternative for more frequent tracking, DNREC has the ability to generate loads and load reductions through CAST, which was created and is maintained by EPA.
+CAST is more fully described in Section 5 where the management measures are described.